renehernandez/obsidian-readwise/README.md

 The plugin will sync from Readwise only the new highlights since the last time it was executed (or since it was installed).
 The process works as follows:

 1. Check if there is a file with the same name (it checks for notes in top level of the vault only.
-Issue [#22](https://github.com/renehernandez/obsidian-readwise/issues/22) tracks expanding support for customization
+Issue [#22](https://github.com/renehernandez/obsidian-readwise/issues/22) tracks expanding support for customizing the location.
    1. If not, it creates a new file using the template from `Custom Note Header Template` or the default template.
 2. Read the content of the note, and add the highlights if they are not found.
 The search for highlight is based on the `highlight_id` from Readwise and not the text of the highlight.
-The exact match the plugin looks for is of the form ` highlight_id: <highlight_id>`
+The exact match the plugin looks for is of the form `highlight_id: <id>` where <id> is the actual id of the current highlight being rendered.

 ### Limitations

 * It can only pull the most recent 1000 highlights from Readwise (should be solved eventually as part of the implementation for this issue: [issues/7](https://github.com/renehernandez/obsidian-readwise/issues/7)
-* It doesn't handle the note associated with a highlight [issues/14](https://github.com/renehernandez/obsidian-readwise/issues/14)
-* Customization of how each highlight is stored in the note through another template option [issues/15](https://github.com/renehernandez/obsidian-readwise/issues/15)

 ### Compatibility